- During the Cuban Missile Crisis, leaders of the US and Soviet Union had a tense 13 days where they disagreed about putting missiles in Cuba.

 - But it ended up being okay when the US agreed to take out the Cuban missiles in exchange for the Soviet Union not invading Cuba and deciding not to put any more missiles in Turkey.

 The United States and the Soviet Union fought together during World War II against the Axis powers.
 But they also had some disagreements because Americans were worried about Soviet communism, and people were worried about Russian leader Joseph Stalin.
+Keep reading to learn more Cuban Missile Crisis facts.

 After World War II, Russia was not allowed to be part of the international community.
 They were mad because Americans delayed entering the war.
 When it ended, they had a deep mistrust for Americans.